Programme Design in a nutshell

 Phase 2: The second phase covers the consequent two years of the programme and focuses on conducting original research.
 Here again, the programme years are organised around writing academic research papers.
 Each year within this phase is divided into six modules, which follow the research cycle sequence, and result into academic papers.
 Participants can choose between dedicating a year focused on development of a quantitative research paper or a qualitative research paper, depending on their topic.

 Phase 3: The third phase of the programme is dedicated to finalising research papers that will become part of the PhD dissertation, and the integration of the entire research work into a single PhD manuscript.
 This phase involves a close collaboration with the candidate’s scientific supervisors.
 Upon the approval of the dissertation by the scientific supervisors, the dissertation is sent to an international reading committee, consisting of renowned international professors who are experts on the topic, for a final decision.
-It is also ready for a public presentation during a highly traditional and ceremonial academic defence at VU University Amsterdam.
+It is also ready for a public presentation during a highly traditional and ceremonial academic defence at Vrije Universiteit Amsterdam.